Philosophy

 • Performing Arts

-Our middle school offers many curricular and extracurricular arts opportunities.
-Classes are taught four times per week, with instruction in piano, music theory, composition, world music, puppetry, photography, and more.
-Middle school extracurricular groups include three rock bands, jazz band, orchestra, choir, percussion ensemble, and musical theater troupe.
+The Middle School offers many curricular and extracurricular performing arts opportunities.
+Classes are taught three to four times per eight-day cycle, with instruction in piano, music theory, music composition, world music, popular music and more.
+Middle school performing arts ensembles include two rock bands, jazz band, orchestra, choir, percussion ensemble and a musical theater troupe.

 Read More